DjakeDjone/millionaer_nuxt/README.md

 First download the app from src-tauri/target/release/msi/millionaer_0.1.0_x64_en-US.msi Then install it on your computer.

-# Nuxt 3 Minimal Starter
+# Nuxt 3 Minimal Starter (for the web-application)

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.